 For our visit, we stayed at the Hyatt Centric Park City (over on the Canyons side of the resort), and it was awesome.
 We leveraged our Hyatt points to stay here, which was a great way to save some money on our trip, and we loved the proximity to the slopes.

 With a ski valet to handle gear, on-site restaurant with grab-and-go items, and an amazing suite with plenty of room, this is a top-notch place to stay for families.
 In-room laundry was also a huge, family-friendly perk.

 A complimentary shuttle runs from the hotel to other parts of the resort, so if you have children who may not be able to take advantage of the ski hill in front of the hotel, don’t worry, the shuttle can get you where you need to go for après ski.
 Perks like this keep Park City in the running for the best ski resort for families.

 Sue Rodman – 365 Atlanta Family

-Keystone is well known and loved as THE place for family skiing.
+Keystone is well known and loved as THE place for family skiing and is also best ski resort for beginners.
 They pioneered the kids ski free program that allows children 12 and under to ski free with any two or more night stay.
 And this is one of the only resorts that offers night skiing, so don’t worry about taking time away from the slopes for naptime.